SHEMZILLER/Magic-Blockers/README.md

-Game codes for Magic Blockers above
+Game codes for Magic Blockers Above
 How to Install
-download "Magic Blocker webapp" to loacl
+download "Magic Blocker webapp" to local

 File is large MagicBlock beta1.0 full game export